Gist of The Hindu: July 2013

 The researchers have engineered a series of molecules that show quantum effects similar to that observed in the light-harvesting complexes.
 Biological light-harvesting systems are so complex that they obscure the design principles involved.
 However, the model systems engineered by the group are simpler yet manage to capture the physics involved, according to the report published on April 18 in Science Express.

-To observe the quantum coherence in the system, the team shone laser light into the system and recorded the emitted light by means of a camera and recorded it in movies.
+the system and recorded the emitted light by means of a camera and recorded it

 Every frame of the movie was a two-dimensional spectrum.
 The movie showed quantum beats, or oscillations, in a particular region, which is evidence of quantum coherence.
 It is an exciting thought for the future that discovery of this molecule series and the mechanism of energy transfer may initiate the development of synthetic light harvesters which could lead to highly efficient and green energy manufacturing units.